rancher/docs/content/rancher/v2.x/en/cis-scans/v2.5/rbac/_index.md

 The rancher-cis-benchmark is a cluster-admin only feature by default.

-However, the `rancher-cis-benchmark` chart installs three default `ClusterRoles`:
+However, the `rancher-cis-benchmark` chart installs these two default `ClusterRoles`:
 - cis-admin
-- cis-edit
 - cis-view

 In Rancher, only cluster owners and global administrators have `cis-admin` access by default.

+Note: If you were using the `cis-edit` role added in Rancher v2.5 setup, it has now been removed since Rancher v2.5.2 because it essentially is same as `cis-admin`.
+If you happen to create any clusterrolebindings for `cis-edit`, please update them to use `cis-admin` ClusterRole instead.

 # Cluster-Admin Access